HOW RICE IS GROWN AND HARVESTED IN INDIA

 Pros

-- Many rice processing mills supplement the white rice with nutrients like Vitamin B, iron and others to compensate for the removed bran.
+• Many rice processing mills supplement white rice with nutrients like Vitamin B, iron, and others to compensate for the removed bran.

-- Good for people for whom doctors have recommended a low-fiber diet due to their medical conditions including a sensitive stomach.
+• Good for people on a doctor’s recommended low-fiber diet due to their medical conditions including a sensitive stomach.

 Cons

-- White rice has a GI Index of 72 and this is inferior compared to brown rice (GI Index of 55).
+• White rice has a GI Index of 72.
+In contrast, brown rice has a GI Index of 55.

-Paddy is normally cultivated in areas that receive good rains or in the areas that receive low to moderate rains and have an alternate source of water.
+Paddy is normally cultivated in areas that receive good rains.
+And also in areas that receive low to moderate rains and have an alternate source of water.
 Paddy is known as Kharif or monsoon crop.

 Paddy is normally grown in areas that receive good monsoons or where there is an assured source of water.
 The water in the paddy field is normally changed three times during its growth.

-- Paddy seeds from the previous harvest (preserved by the farmers for next year) are pregerminated by placing them in wet sacks for 48 hours.
+• Paddy seeds preserved from the previous harvest are pregerminated by placing them in wet sacks for 48 hours.
 The heat generated between the paddy seeds makes them germinate.

 You can view this video (in Hindi) on YouTube.

-How paddy is processed to brown rice and white rice in a rice mill.
+How paddy is processed into brown and white rice

-Paddy is processed in the rice mill into brown rice and white rice in the following steps:
+Paddy is processed in the rice mill into brown and white rice in the following steps:

-- De-husking or de-hulling: In this process, the paddy grains are passed between two rubber rollers that are rotating in opposite directions.
-The speed of one rubber roller will be more than the other one.
+• De-husking or de-hulling: In this process, the paddy grains are passed between two rubber rollers rotating in opposite directions.
+The speed of one rubber roller will be more than the other.
 The hull or husk of the paddy grains gets removed and the husk and the brown or reddish-brown rice gets separated.
 The husk is removed and the brown or reddish-brown rice can be used as it is or it can be polished or milled to white rice.

 Frequently Asked Questions (FAQ)